eclipse-keyple/keyple-website/content/docs/overview/architecture.md

 ---
-title: Global Solution
+title: Architecture
+summary: Overall presentation of the Keyple architecture.
 type: book
 toc: true
 draft: false
-weight: 110
+weight: 300
 ---

 ---
+Keyple is designed to operate exchanges with secure data media such as smart cards, tags or smartphones.

+Keyple is as much as possible agnostic towards the secured media as towards the hardware allowing to communicate with them.

+In order to achieve these objectives Keyple consists of a central core to which can be attached add-ons providing solutions to the specific needs of the targeted application.
+The core provides the basic services for registering add-ons and also provides generic interfaces independent of card and reader technologies.

+Add-ons are organized into four categories:
+- Card extensions, offering high-level interfaces for managing exchanges between a client application and a particular card technology.
+- Reader plugins, which interface with the hardware through unified APIs.
+- Distributed libraries to manage readers remotely.
+- Additional services such as the dynamic allocation of card resources.

+**The figure below illustrates the scope of the technical possibilities of the Keyple ecosystem.**

+{{< figure library="true" src="docs-overview//Keyple-components.svg" title="Global Architecture of Keyple" >}}

+---
-## Overview
+## To be updated

 The Eclipse Keyple solution provides currently 2 modules:
 - the **Keyple Core**, a universal smart card reader interface to manage the setting of smart card reader, the detection and the communication with smart card, and the selection of card application.
 - the **Keyple Calypso**, a first smart card solution extension built on the Keyple Core, dedicated to manage Calypso processing, Calypso card identification, card command generation, card data recovery, authentication with the secure session.

 {{< figure library="true" src="architecture/Keyple_Architecture_Global.svg" title="Keyple Architecture Global" >}}

 The Keyple Core provides 3 interfaces:
 - the **Service API**, to allow terminal application to handle reader & select card
 - the **Card API**, for APDU command transmission, card data parsing
 - the **Plugin API**, to integrate specific smart card reader solutions.

 The Keyple Calypso extension provides the Calypso API: a high-level interface to manage Calypso card processing.